-- 1) Contractor must report to Covered California in the annual application for certification: - a) Analysis of performance trended over time of Enrollees who use tobacco who enroll in tobacco cessation programs, inclusive of evidenced-based counseling and appropriate pharmacotherapy; and - b) Whether its strategies to improve tobacco use prevention were successful and if the smoking prevalence of Enrollees has decreased over time. - c) Its strategies to improve its rates on the Medical Assistance with Smoking and Tobacco Use Cessation measure (NQF #0027), which may include evidence-based interventions or participation in quality collaboratives.
+- Contractor must report to Covered California in the annual application for certification: - Analysis of performance trended over time of Enrollees who use tobacco who enroll in tobacco cessation programs, inclusive of evidenced-based counseling and appropriate pharmacotherapy; and - b) Whether its strategies to improve tobacco use prevention were successful and if the smoking prevalence of Enrollees has decreased over time. - c) Its strategies to improve its rates on the Medical Assistance with Smoking and Tobacco Use Cessation measure (NQF #0027), which may include evidence-based interventions or participation in quality collaboratives.
+Contractor must engage with Covered California to review its performance.